 We typically use a comprehensive cash flow model, ABSROM[TM], which enables us to model transaction cash flows derived from portfolios of consumer loans and the associated liability structure.
 The model produces a series of loss scenarios with outputs for each security that include the expected loss, weighted average life, and default probability.
-For certain consumer loan-backed ABS transactions originated in Japan, we use a model assessing failures of scenarios.

 The results of our modeling are important inputs to our rating committee process.
-However, the actual bond or note ratings assigned by the rating committee incorporate both those inputs and numerous other
+However, the actual security's rating assigned by the rating committee incorporate both those inputs and numerous other factors including, for example, the results of sensitivity analyses of the model outputs to certain assumptions and qualitative analyses relating to factors such as: